Home > News/Videos > Blog > What is a pressure regulator?

 What is a pressure regulator?cid=861

-Types Of Pressure Regulator
+Types of Pressure Regulator In Pneumatic System

-How Does Pressure Regulator Work
+How Does a Pressure Regulator Work?

 No matter whether the regulated medium is gas or liquid, the fundamental principle remains the same.Here, compressed air is used as the regulating medium.The operation of a pressure regulator can be divided into three main stages from the perspective of the air source: air enters the regulate, the valve element position is automatically adjusted, and air is delivered to downstream components such as cylinders and valves.
 To understand the detailed regulating principle, you must first understand the three air compressor parts which consist the pressure regulator: